singhsahilzeeve/Zeeve-read-the-docs/source/subscriptions.md

+---
+description: Discover how to manage subscriptions on Zeeve's platform.
+Learn how to create, update and cancel subscriptions, as well as how to manage the billing, payments and usage of the resources in our platform.
+---
 # Manage your subscriptions

 This section talks about how one can purcahse a subscription of a service.
 It will also guide how one can view manage their subscriptions.